Investing in Ocean Solutions

 We are happy to support academic researchers interested in spinning out a company, a start-up working out of a garage, or anyone else working on an innovative idea with the potential for significant impact.
 Currently, we are working mainly with groups that we contact directly.
 However, if you believe you are working on an idea that could fit our model, please email us at email@example.com with a one-paragraph description—not a proposal.
 We review projects on a rolling basis, so there are no deadlines.
 If your work falls within our purview, we will contact you for more details.

 We remain as flexible as possible in the types of projects we support so that we will be able to champion the best ideas wherever they are found.
-Current areas of interest include—though are not limited to—ocean sensors, coral reef health, reducing marine plastic pollution, advancing ocean research, and innovative ways to address illegal fishing.
+Current areas of interest include—though are not limited to—ocean sensors, coral reef health, reducing marine plastic pollution, enabling ocean research, and innovative ways to address illegal fishing.
 We are not currently funding projects related to renewable energy, shipping efficiency, geoengineering, aquaculture, or oil-spill clean up.

 As our program grows, we hope to act as a networking and information hub for the marine technology field.
 If you are an individual or organization interested in collaborating with us in fostering a new generation of ocean innovation, please send us a note.